cakephp/docs/en/orm/table-objects.rst

     }

-The same table can be used multiple times to define different types of associations, for example consider a case where you'd want to have separated approved comments and those that has not been moderated yet::
+The same table can be used multiple times to define different types of associations.
+For example consider a case where you would want to separate approved comments and those that has not been moderated yet::

     class ArticlesTable extends Table {